corsairmarks/asari_portraits_revisited/mod/README.md

     * Ensure namelist works with any gender
 * 3.0.1 No longer ignore portrait duplication for the pre-scripted empire
 * 4.0.0 Update for compatibility with Stellaris version 3.3 "Libra"
-    * Asari traits use the new properties that replaced `modifiable`
+    * Asari traits use the new properties that replaced `modification`

 ## Source Code